ReactiveX/rxdart/README.md

 RxDart's Observables extend the Stream class, meaning all methods defined [here](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html#instance-methods) can be used on Observables as well.

-On top of this, RxDart provides a list of its own API:
+On top of this, RxDart provides its own API:

 ### Factory Constructors
 - amb()